-In September 1916 Sparks World Famous Circus set up in Kingsport, north-east Tennessee.
-One of the circus’s most popular exhibits was Mary, a five-ton Asian elephant.
-On September 12th Mary was being watered at a local pond when she turned on a circus employee, Red Eldridge, throwing him to the ground and stomping on his head.
-As might be expected, Eldridge was killed instantly.
-His death created a firestorm of public anger, worsened by irresponsible press reporting.
-Newspaper accounts said that “Murderous Mary” had gored Eldridge to death; in fact she had no tusks.
+Eldridge’s death created a firestorm of public anger, worsened by irresponsible press reporting.
+Newspaper accounts said that “Murderous Mary” had gored the hapless victim to death when in fact, she had no tusks.
 It was also falsely claimed that “Mary had slain her eighth man”.

 Facing a boycott, circus owners agreed to a public lynching in Erwin, the nearest town with a crane sufficient for the task.
 A Kentucky newspaper described the execution: